camrdale/building-habits/README.md

 ## Releasing

-Before releasing, consider updating the version at the top of [CMakeLists.txt](CMakeLists.txt).
+Before releasing, consider updating the project version at the top of [CMakeLists.txt](CMakeLists.txt).

 Create the release package file from the build directory: